What is the working load limit for Lock-N-Lift tools?

 Where is the working load limit marked on Lock-N-Lift tools?

-The working load limit is cast into the weld in plates.
+The working load limit is cast into our #500B weld-in plates.

 How large of a road plate can I lift with Lock-N-Lift tools?